mikechao/tic-tac-toe-ai/docs/plan-2.md

 - `BEGIN_ROUND` now reuses/reset prebuilt `BoardState` instances, ensuring alternating starters (`determineStartingPlayer`) and cleared grids without reallocating arrays mid-match.
 - Controller options accept an `onPhaseChange` callback that fires alongside subscriber events, giving higher-level contexts a hook for enabling/disabling UI (e.g., match controls during `initializing`).
 - Further work noted: emit `round:complete` summaries and update scores once outcome evaluation is implemented in the next checklist item.

+### 2025-11-05 Move Evaluation & Summaries
+- Introduced `recordMove` on the controller, applying moves via `BoardState`, logging `MoveLogEntry`s, and updating `activePlayer` for the next turn when the round continues.
+- Reducer now handles a `RECORD_MOVE` action that appends move history, emits `board:update`/`move:recorded`, and when a win/draw occurs, updates cumulative scores, stores a `RoundSummary`, and transitions to `betweenRounds` or `completed` with matching events.
+- Round completion emits `round:complete` telemetry, and the final round also raises `match:complete` with the aggregated summaries/score for downstream persistence.
+- Draw detection leverages `BoardState.checkWinner()`/`isDraw()`, ensuring ties increment the scoreboard and produce summaries with ASCII board snapshots for telemetry.